TeKrop/overfast-api/README.md

 ## 👷 W.I.P. 👷

-- Players stats summary endpoint (essential stats often used for tracking progress, including total stats and average stats per 10 min)
+- Various improvements on caching system
 - Translations for specific heroes pages (will be available using a query parameter)
-- Various improvements on caching system
+- Additional data about gamemodes and maps

 ## Table of contents
 * [✨ Live instance](#-live-instance)